nbertoldo/vscode_cmake_example/README.md

 # vscode_cmake_example
 A simple example of using vscode, cmake and ctest on a c++ app with a couple of separately compiled classes.
-And importantly to me, how to set it up to be able to debug the app and the tests via vscode.
+And importantly to me, how to set it up to use a debuuger (gdb/LLDB) on the app and the tests via vscode.

 This is really just a reminder to me of how to do this stuff.